ggleblanc2/roulette/README.md

 # Roulette

 I created a fairly complex Swing GUI with two complex images.
-You can enjoy this application as a game, or you can read the technical description to see how the GUI was put together,
+You can enjoy this application as a game, or you can read the [technical description](TECHNICAL.md) to see how the GUI was put together,

 Here's what the GUI looks like after you've added a player.

 ![Opening GUI](readme-images/roulette1.png)

+The GUI is rather tall and measures 1416 x 1077 pixels.

 Here's what the GUI looks like after you've spun the roulette wheel a few times and placed three bets on the roulette table.